TARGET DECK: MED::I::Signaling Pathways in Health and Disease::Metabolic Biochemistry::04 - Overview of Carbohydrate Metabolism

 Futile Cycle

-Running both reactions simultaneously results in:
+Running both reactions simultaneously wastes ATP with no net result:

 Why is the glucose/glucose-6-phosphatase pair considered a futile cycle?